Call center fraud is a large and growing problem

 “Individually, these pieces of data might be curious but not necessarily suspicious.
 Aggregated and associated with each other, they raise a red flag of risk.
 A modern fraud analytics engine produces a risk score that, if sufficiently high, alerts management.
 Mitigation actions can be automated; for example, to cancel the scheduled payment transfer before it can happen,” said Dherange.

 Financial institutions are highly regulated, with a fiduciary responsibility to protect their depositors’ and investors’ interests and assets.
-An advanced fraud analytics platform is a necessity to accurately detect fraud in real time and to have the opportunity to disrupt the scheme and prevent the loss.
+An advanced fraud analytics platform is a necessity to accurately detect call center fraud in real time and to have the opportunity to disrupt the scheme and prevent the loss.